Yuliang-Liu/Box_Discretization_Network/README.md

 # Getting Started

-a basic guide for training.
+A basic guide for train and test.

 ## Install anaconda